openvinotoolkit/open_model_zoo/demos/README.md

 ```sh
 source <INSTALL_DIR>/bin/setupvars.sh
 ```
-If you use your own Inference Engine and OpenCV binaries to build the demos please make sure you have added them to the `LD_LIBRARY_PATH` environment variable.
+If you use your own Inference Engine build with disabled RPATH please make sure you have added Inference Engine binaries and its dependencies (e.g. OpenCV, TBB) to the `LD_LIBRARY_PATH` environment variable.

 **(Optional)**: The OpenVINO environment variables are removed when you close the shell.
 As an option, you can permanently set the environment variables as follows: